Skip to content

 Cons

-I think you won’t have as deep a connection to any of those niches, right?
+You won’t have as deep a connection to any of those niches, right?
 Like Dick’s Sporting Goods, if, for example, I’m a basketball fan, I will have a deeper one.
 Let me think of a different example: I like to fish because I know there’s a fishing brand called Salt Life.

 They are broad enough at the level that it’s not just one type of couple, like there may be multiple different types of categories and things that they sell, from Valentine’s gifts to couples t-shirts and hoodies, the people who are married, the people who are engaged, the people who are just dating to anniversaries.